 Kids can learn about Ecosystems, the Creative World, Air and Space, and the World of Life.
 The Air and Space exhibit includes capsules from the early days of the manned space program, replicas of satellites, as well as a space suit worn aboard the Apollo 16 mission.

 Space Shuttle Endeavour at Science Center Los Angeles

 The Science Center is also home to the space shuttle Endeavour as well as the planet’s only External Tank.
 Endeavour was the country’s newest space shuttle and completed twenty-five missions into space.
 Families will view artifacts from Endeavour including the tires from mission STS-134 (which guests can touch) as well as a “space potty.”
 The External Tank (ET) served as a “gas tank” for the space shuttle orbiter, helping to push it into orbit.

 On site, families can also take advantage of enjoying an IMAX film on the seven-story screen.
 IMAX films are another way of bringing science to life and putting you right there in the middle of the action.
-Currently three different films are playing — Amazon Adventure 3D, Hurricane 3D, and Hubble 3D.
+Currently showing: Superpower Dogs 3D, Volcanoes 3D, and Journey to Space 3D.

-Admission to the Science Center’s permanent exhibition galleries are free; however, there is a charge for IMAX shows as well as Special Exhibits.
+Admission to the LA Science Center’s permanent exhibition galleries is free; however, there is a charge for IMAX shows as well as for Special Exhibits.
 In addition, advance ticket sales (made online or by phone) for Endeavour Timed Reservations are $3 per ticket.